RAHenriksen/NGSNGS/README.md

 191	1
 ~~~~
 * Given the above nucleotide quality profile, those reads with a fragment length above the inferred the cycle length (150 bp), will have an discrepancy between the read id "length:&lt;Fragmentlength&gt;" and the simulated output sequence length.

+## Limitations
+As of release v0.9.2.1 NGSNGS has the following restrictions on fragment length simulations (-l,-ld,-ld) and the modifications which can be performed on the fragment.
+These will be addressed in future releases.
+1) The upper limit of fragment lengths is 10000
+2) When simulating deamination fragments below 30 nucleotides will not be deamination
+3) When simulating deamination fragments above 1024 will not be deaminated in the 3' end with the complementary G>A substitution

 ## CITATION
 Bibtex citation